 Even though you may feel that walking is what brought on your aches and pains, the best thing you can do is to ensure that you stay active.
 Applying a heating pad to the area affected can help increase blood flow and make your back feel better.
 Decreasing your walking intensity for a day or two to see if it helps make your back feel better.
 Ensure that you can walk with correct posture for the duration of your walk.
 If your doctor finds that your back is ok, you can also consider exercises like yoga or light stretching to increase strength and flexibility.
 Here are some additional tips from the Mayo Clinic.

 The shin is the long bone that runs along the front of your lower leg.
-You may have soreness or swelling along the side of your shin.
+Shin splints are soreness or swelling along your shin which is usually more painful when walking or standing.
 This occurs from repeated stress to the area which could occur with an increased intensity of a workout routine.
 It can affect both the shin bone, and the muscles and tissues around it.
 Walking on hard surfaces like concrete can increase stress on your shins.
 Wearing worn-out or improper shoes can also increase stress on this are.

 Make sure that you wear shoes that have good arch support and are shock absorbent.
 Remember that walking shoes and running shoes are different, and walking in work or formal shoes can be tough on your feet AND shins.
 The Mayo Clinic recommends adding strength training to your routine, focusing on your lower body.
 You can also try walking on softer terrain, like grass or dirt if you have a park nearby, or on a treadmill if you have access to it.

 If you do suffer from this uncomfortable affliction, icing the area and rest should get you back on your feet in no time.
 Healthline also recommends wearing a compression sleeve on your calf/shin area to support it and increase blood flow.